- Collection Development

 KUDOS is the college's annual ceremony recognizing faculty promotions to Associate Professor and Professor.
 It is held each fall in the library.
 Faculty select a book for inclusion in the Library collection.

-Visit our gallery where we pay respect to our many KUDOS honorees through the years.
+Visit our gallery where we honor our many KUDOS recipients through the years.